-California, where I live, is the nation’s hot tub capital, and I’ve seen my share of in-ground and above-ground ones.
-Part of my daily routine includes a visit to the in-ground tub at the local health club.
-And whenever I need to truly escape reality, I pop next door to soak in the wooden tub my neighbor built into his deck.
+Nothing says “luxury” like a hot tub, and building one into the ground adds an exclamation point.
+Where I live in California, the nation’s hot tub capital, I’ve seen my share of in-ground and above-ground ones.
+In fact, part of my daily routine includes a visit to the in-ground tub at the local health club.

 What Is An In-Ground Hot Tub?

 In-ground hot tubs can be made of concrete, stone, tile, gunite (sprayed concrete — a common pool liner material) or acrylic.
 They typically include a deck around them to make it easier to get in and out.
 Some even have stairs, and many contemporary ones also have hydrotherapy jets.
-Get to know if your deck is the right spot for a new hot tub with help from industry experts.

 Concrete and stone tubs usually feature flat bottoms with ledges for sitting, while acrylic ones often come with molded bottoms with strategically placed jets for a relaxing water massage.
 The jets, as well as the heater and filtration pump, draw a lot of power, so most in-ground tubs operate on 240-volt circuits.
-If you can generate that electricity from solar panels, so much the better.

-• Unobtrusive: A sunken hot tub has a minimal impact on the landscape design.
+• Unobtrusive.
+A sunken hot tub has a minimal impact on the landscape design.
 It’s as easy to incorporate it into a garden as a patio or deck, and won’t affect the sight line.

-• Permanent: Like an in-ground swimming pool, a sunken hot tub becomes an integral part of the property, often raising the resale value of the home.
+• Permanent.
+Like an in-ground swimming pool, a sunken hot tub becomes an integral part of the property, often raising the resale value of the home.

-• Accessible: Climbing into an above-ground hot tub can be a chore for some.
+• Accessible.
+Climbing into an above-ground hot tub can be a chore for some.
 Anyone who can crouch down and sit on the deck can easily get into a sunken tub.

-• Energy efficient: Because the ground provides thermal insulation, it costs less to keep the water hot.
+• Energy efficient.
+Because the ground provides thermal insulation, it costs less to keep the water hot.

-• Expensive: It costs more to install than an above-ground tub.
+• Expensive.
+It costs more to install than an above-ground tub.
 Repairs are also more costly because of limited access to the plumbing.

-• More vulnerable to debris: Because the lip is at ground level, it’s easier for leaves and other debris to blow in, so it needs more frequent cleaning.
+• More vulnerable to debris.
+Because the lip is at ground level, it’s easier for leaves and other debris to blow in, so it needs more frequent cleaning.

-• Difficult to cover: Custom-built in-ground hot tubs need custom covers.
+• Difficult to cover.
+Custom-built in-ground hot tubs need custom covers.
 Because the cover is at ground level, it can be inadvertently displaced.

-• Permanent: You can’t take it with you when you move.
+• Permanent.
+You can’t take it with you when you move.

 How Much Does an In-Ground Hot Tub Cost?